-The pupils at Dollar Academy have the same level of confidentiality at the nursing centre as they would from any other medical or health centre run by professional medical and nursing staff.
-Health information is not shared within the Academy unless consent is given or if overridden due to safeguarding concerns.
+The pupils at Dollar Academy have the same level of confidentiality at the school Nursing Centre as they would from any other medical or health centre run by professional medical and nursing staff.
+Health information is not shared within the Academy unless pupil consent is given or if overridden due to safeguarding concerns.